paramark-inc/mmm/README.md

 Once your dataset is ready, your MMM workflow will consist of creating/editing config files, running the code, and then reviewing results.

+* **Check your data**
+  * See `examples/jupyter/1-validate.ipynb` and `examples/jupyter/2-describe.ipynb` for checks and visualizations you can run to understand and improve data hygiene.
 * **Write a config file** specifying your data format and hyperparameters for the model.
   * In the `data_rows` section, define a `start_date` and `end_date`.
 This can simply be the first and last dates in your dataset, but you may find that you need to exclude parts of the time range (e.g. if your early data is incomplete).
   * For each of your advertising channels, add an entry in the `media` section, with a display name (used in charts) and the column names for impressions and for spend.